 The CoPilot app is the smartest way to buy a car.
 Search all listings in your area, get notified about deals, new listings, and price drops, or chat with one of our copilots for some hands-on advice.

-The most common problems with 2018 Ford Escapes
+The most common problems with the 2018 Ford Escapes

 Here are the most common owner-reported reliability issues with 2018 Ford Escapes, segmented by category:

 Major problems with the 2018 Ford Escape